 The Catskill Center Stream Stewards will continue outreach efforts and Leave No Trace education at an over-used site, Blue Hole, along the Rondout Creek.
-Over the past two years there has been a measurable improvement to the issues as a direct result of the Stewards presence and a newly implemented use-permit system.
+Over the past three years there has been a measurable improvement to the issues as a direct result of the Stewards presence and a use-permit system.